-Upon submission of the "Notification of Termination" of a home school education program to the office of home school written notice of termination to Santa Rosa Blended Academy, the parent/guardian shall enroll the student into the receiving school.
+Upon submission of the "Notification of Termination" of a home school education program to the office of home school, the parent/guardian shall enroll the student into the receiving school.

 10.9021 Requirements for Receiving School

 The parent/guardian shall provide the receiving school a copy of the most recent annual evaluation if the student has completed a full year of home school education.